-The output of this command will display all the login-related logs on your terminal, as shown in the image below:
+Once the command is executed, you will see all the login-related logs on your screen, as shown in the image below:

 We make use of this method when we not only want to see logs of login attempts but also all the sshd logs.
 To see these logs, first go to the log directory following the path /var/log.
 Here, there is a file with the name auth.log that keeps all the sshd logs.

 To see the logs, use the cat command as shown below: